 Campsites in Fontainebleau State Park

-This well-maintained state park has 23 premium campsites, 19 of which are pull-through sites.
+This New Campground has 23 premium campsites, 19 of which are pull-through sites.
 There is only one pull-through site with a sewage hookup, but there are four back-in sites with sewer, water, and electric hookups.
 In addition, there are 103 improved campsites with water and electric hookups.
 Some of the sites offer no hookups and are more suitable for tents.

 A definite perk of the park is the free laundry facilities.
 There is wi-fi in the park but it can be patchy at times, though the cell signal is strong with most cellular service providers.
-The bathrooms have lots of hot water and ice cold A/C, which you will appreciate if camping during the hot summer months.
+The bathrooms have lots of hot water and ice-cold air conditioning, which you will appreciate if camping during the hot summer months.
 There is no store inside Fontainebleau State Park but all amenities are available in nearby Mandeville.

 Seasonal activities in Fontainebleau State Park